tahowallet/extension/ci/README.md

 :heavy_plus_sign: we can use specific block as a start.
 :heavy_plus_sign: we can send txs and do swaps (balances updated)
 :heavy_plus_sign: we can browse NFTs
-:heavy_minus_sign: we can't browse Activities
+:heavy_minus_sign: the activities are not loading
 :heavy_minus_sign: wallet shows strange assets
-:heavy_minus_sign: if no cashe exists, loading assets takes long, account avatars may look strange
+:heavy_minus_sign: if no cache exists, loading assets takes long, account avatars may look strange

 State of the network is lost after Hardhat reset.